 11 Easy Strategies to Choose the Perfect Private Practice Name

-- What phrases best represent what you do?
+- What phrases best represent what you do in your therapy company?

-- Are there ideas about growth, change, humanity, or the self that fundamentally inform your practice?
+- Do ideas about sustainability, change, or humanity fundamentally inform your practice?

-2. Use the Internet to Expand Your List of Possibilities
+2. Use the ‘Net and Your Creativity to Expand Your List of Possibilities

 3. Identify Your Keywords